libsbmljs/libsbmljs.github.io/_posts/2014-01-03-getting-started.md

 </sbml>
 ```

-*  Here is the full source code of the `index.js` we created in this tutorial:
+*  Here is the full source code of the `index.js` file we created in this tutorial:

 ```javascript
 import libsbml from 'libsbmljs_stable'